 Most venture capital firms are looking to get on the ground floor of the next unicorn or $1 billion+ company, resulting in a great payoff for the firm and its LPs.
-However, most VC firms still rely on antiquated and inefficient deal-sourcing processes and deal flow management systems to meet high-potential entrepreneurs and source promising early-stage startups.
+However, most VC dealmakers still rely on antiquated and inefficient deal-sourcing processes and deal flow management systems to meet high-potential entrepreneurs and source promising early-stage startups.

 What is Venture Capital Deal Sourcing, and Why Does it Matter?